felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

         encoderValues.append(encoder[i].getValue())    # [rad]
 ```
 The encoder values are incremented when the corresponding wheel moves forwards and decremented when it moves backwards.

+### Think about the following questions

+* How accurate is the odometry-based localization?
+* In what conditions is odometry-based localication useful?
+And when is it problematic?

 ## Solution
 A partial solution is provided for this lab.
 I recommend you first try to modify your line following code from Lab 2 to implement the localization as described above.
 If you need inspiration, you can use the [provided template](../Lab3/lab3_template.py).